Category banner

 Why Mats Inc.

-The eight stall mat constructions in the grid above represent decades of watching what works in working barns versus what fails.
+The eight constructions in the grid above are the in-stall options within our broader horse stall mats range, and they represent decades of watching what works in working barns versus what fails.
 Constructions that didn't hold up to sustained weight, moisture exposure, or daily mucking retired from the catalog over the years.
 The ones that stayed are the constructions we'd put in our own barn.

 Choosing between standard rubber and cushioned mattress systems, or between standard 4x6 mats and the Large Single Piece option, is the kind of decision worth working through against the specific barn rather than picking the lowest unit cost.
 Spec consultation available if you want a second opinion on which construction fits a specific installation before committing to a multi-stall order.